Deferring, suspending or cancelling an overseas student’s enrolment

 Mon, 09 November 2026

 This policy addresses the requirements of the National Code of Practice (2018) standard 9.
-Specifically it documents the College:
+Specifically it documents how the College:

 • processes for assessing, approving and recording a deferment, suspension or cancellation of study